19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 2 of 2016 wef 11/04/2016]

-(7) Where any person has given his consent for any notice to be served on him through the electronic service, the Comptroller may serve the notice on that person by transmitting an electronic record of the notice to that person’s account with the electronic service.
+(7) Where regulations made under subsection (13) permit the Comptroller to serve through the electronic service a notice, direction or other document on a person who has been assigned an account with the electronic service, the Comptroller may serve it on the person by transmitting an electronic record of it to that account.

+[Act 39 of 2017 wef 26/10/2017]

 [49/2004]

 (8) Notwithstanding any other written law, in any proceedings under this Act —

-(a) an electronic record of any return, estimate, statement, document or information that was filed, submitted or provided, or any notice that was served, through the electronic service; or
+(a) an electronic record of any return, estimate, statement, document or information that was filed, submitted or provided through the electronic service, or any notice, direction or other document that was served through the electronic service in accordance with regulations made under subsections (13)(ba) and (13A); or

+[Act 39 of 2017 wef 26/10/2017]

 [Act 2 of 2016 wef 11/04/2016]